Commonwealth College (Arkansas): Student life

 Students at Commonwealth College would typically take four hours of classes per day, labor at the school for an additional four or five hours, and spend the remaining time studying or partaking in recreational activities.
 Common recreational activities for students at Commonwealth included baseball, tennis, and volleyball, swimming, hiking, picnicking, and foraging.
 On Saturday nights, the school held a dance, which attracted youths from nearby areas.
 Folklorist Vance Randolph noted that these dances were remarkable in that their participants danced in traditional southern styles, but due to the influx of northern students, also included dances common in northern cities, as well as various European folk dances.
 On Sunday evenings, the college's faculty and visiting socialists gave lectures to Commonwealth students, which were also open to the local public.
 Students and faculty at Commonwealth College often grew much of their own food, with much of the remaining food sourced from local farms.
 Many students at Commonwealth were in their twenties, with significant work experience, leading to students and faculty typically having a relationship "as equals".
 Students typically ate dinner together, alongside faculty.
 These dinners were often the medium for extensive political and philosophical debates.

 Faculty

 Faculty at Commonwealth College were unpaid, simply receiving room and board.

 Notable faculty include F.M.
-Goodhue (mathematics and statistics), Covington Hall (labor history), William Clark Benton (history and law), Kate Richards O'Hare, Bill Cunningham (journalism), John E. Kirkpatrick (author of the American College and Its Rulers, taught labor economics one term), Charlotte Koch (typing, executive secretary), Clay Fulks (law and agricultural problems), E.C.
+Goodhue (mathematics and statistics), Covington Hall (labor history), Wilbur Clarke Benton (history and law), Kate Richards O'Hare, Bill Cunningham (journalism), John E. Kirkpatrick (author of the American College and Its Rulers, taught labor economics one term), Charlotte Koch (typing, executive secretary), Clay Fulks (law and agricultural problems), E.C.
 Wilson, Earl C. Hamilton (comparative religions), George Yeisley Rusk, and Lucien Koch.